Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Begin your lesson by asking your students to draw a picture of their community.

 - Have your class turn and talk to a partner about their drawings.
+Encourage them to discuss topics, such as what they see or notice in their community.

 - Pick two drawings to share with the class.
 Most likely, these drawings will show people and things in the community, but won't include clues about location.